Dick Lukkien: BV Veendam

 Lukkien was the assistant manager at SC Veendam from 2002 to 2010.

 Jong FC Groningen

 Lukkien became head coach and managed Jong FC Groningen from 2010 to 2013.

 FC Groningen

 In July 2011 he was appointed assistant manager.
 Groningen won the KNVB Cup in 2015 and finished runner-up in the Johan Cruyff Shield the same year.
 He extended his contract to 2018.

 FC Emmen

 On 14 March 2016 it was announced that Lukkien would be the manager of FC Emmen for the next two seasons.

 He won the Bronzen Stier for being the best manager in the third period of the 2017/18 season.
 Emmen were promoted to the Eredivisie for the first time in 2018 and finished fourteenth the following season.
 In 2020–21, Emmen relegated back to the Eerste Divisie.

 On 15 April 2022, Lukkien and Emmen promoted back to the Eredivisie after just one year absence.
+However, FC Emmen immediately relegated too, losing to Almere City in the Relegation play-offs.

+FC Groningen

+In March 2023, it was announced that Lukkien would return to FC Groningen, as head coach for the 2023–24 season.
+Both FC Emmen and FC Groningen got relegated from the Eredivisie after the announcement.